Transition Planning Toolkit: Governance Compass

 References and resources:

 The audit committee has historically dealt with tasks related to financial reporting, internal controls, risk management, compliance and audit.
-In the context of an evolving sustainability reporting landscape, and corporate reporting reforms, the role of the audit committee becomes ever more prominent.
+In the context of an evolving sustainability reporting landscape, the role of the audit and risk committee becomes ever more prominent.

-How can the audit committee support transition planning?
+How can the audit and risk committee support transition planning?

 FRC revisions to the UK Corporate Governance Code